First Unitarian Universalist Church of Austin: A Home for LGBTQ+ Support and Social Justice

 Courtesy of First Unitarian Universalist Church of Austin

-Situated at 4700 Grover Avenue, this original church building was dedicated on January 24, 1961.
-But the church has held a presence in Austin since 1892, when the Unitarian Society of Austin was established by the Reverend Edwin Miller Wheelock, a Harvard educated Union Civil War chaplain who settled in Austin after the war.
-The Unitarian presence had been meeting informally in private homes from this time until 1951, when the Unitarian Fellowship of Austin was formalized, and soon outgrew the members’ homes.
-From here, the congregation rented space from the YMCA at 914 Brazos Street.
-In 1953, the fellowship moved to the Texas Federation of Women’s Clubs at 2312 San Gabriel Street.
+Situated at 4700 Grover Avenue, First UU’s original church building was dedicated in 1961.
+But the church has held a presence in Austin since 1892, when the Unitarian Society of Austin was established by the Reverend Edwin Miller Wheelock, a Harvard-educated Union Civil War chaplain who settled in Austin after the war.
+This community had been meeting informally in private residences from this time until 1951, when the Unitarian Fellowship of Austin was formalized, and soon outgrew the members’ homes.
+They began renting space from the YMCA at 914 Brazos Street, and in 1953 moved to the Texas Federation of Women’s Clubs at 2312 San Gabriel Street.

 Emily Wheelock Howson, the daughter of Austin's Unitarianism founder, died in 1957, leaving a generous bequest of $100,000 to the Unitarian Church, with no specific conditions attached.
-This significant donation facilitated the purchase of the land at 4700 Grover Ave, and the construction of the initial church building was made possible by Mrs. Howson's generosity.
-The original sanctuary, now known as Howson Hall, was officially dedicated on January 24, 1961, coinciding with the merger of the American Unitarian Association and the Universalist Church of America.
-Subsequently, in 1967, an additional Religious Education wing was added to the church premises.
+This significant donation facilitated the purchase of the land at 4700 Grover Avenue and the subsequent construction of the church building.
+The original sanctuary, now known as Howson Hall in recognition of Ms. Howson’s generosity, was officially dedicated on January 24, 1961, coinciding with the merger of the American Unitarian Association and the Universalist Church of America.
+In 1967, a Religious Education wing was added to the church premises.

 A Home for Queer Liberation

-Gay Magazine 1971 Attendees grappled with intersectionality, with some feeling that the “Gay Struggle” should be attended to as a singular cause, while many protested that “None of us are free until all of us are free.”}
+Article in Gay magazine on the National Conference on Gay Liberation in 1971.
+Conference attendees grappled with intersectionality, with some feeling that the “Gay Struggle” should be attended to as a singular cause, while many protested that “None of us are free until all of us are free.”

 Song, Dance, and Social Justice

-The 1970s-1990s marked a period of active engagement and support for LGBTQIA+ individuals at First UU.
-Monthly Lesbian Dance Nights provided a safe and welcoming space for women to socialize, filling a crucial void in Austin's LGBTQIA+ social scene, which was largely geared toward gay men.
-This initiative, spearheaded by congregant Margaret Nunley, not only fostered friendships but also contributed to First UU's recognition as a "Welcoming Congregation'' by the Unitarian Universalist Association in 1994.
-This designation solidified First UU's commitment to affirming and supporting LGBTQIA+ individuals within its community and beyond.
+The 1970s through 1990s marked a period of active engagement and support for LGBTQIA+ individuals at First UU.
+Its monthly Lesbian Dance Night provided a safe and welcoming space for women to socialize.
+This filled a crucial void in Austin's LGBTQIA+ social scene, which was then largely geared toward gay men.
+Spearheaded by congregant Margaret Nunley, Lesbian Dance Night not only fostered friendships but also contributed to First UU's recognition as a "Welcoming Congregation'' by the Unitarian Universalist Association in 1994.
+This designation underscored First UU's commitment to affirming and supporting LGBTQIA+ individuals within its community and beyond.

-In 1989, amidst the challenges of the AIDS epidemic and societal stigma, First UU extended a supportive hand to the Austin Gay Men’s Chorus (AGMC), providing them with their first performance venue.
+In 1989, amid the challenges of the AIDS epidemic and societal stigma, First UU extended a supportive hand to the Austin Gay Men’s Chorus (AGMC), providing the group with its first performance venue.
 This act of solidarity and inclusivity was a testament to First UU's commitment to standing with the LGBTQIA+ community during times of hardship and adversity.
 The collaboration with AGMC not only showcased the congregation's support for artistic expression but also reflected its role as a spiritual home for LGBTQIA+ individuals seeking acceptance and affirmation.

-From 1989 to 2004, the Mostly Music Marathon, Austin's first recurring music festival, raised funds for AIDS Services of Austin and the David Powell Health Clinic, vital organizations serving those affected by HIV and AIDS.
-This festival, founded by congregants Danielle Martin and Ann McCutchan, exemplified First UU's commitment to leveraging its resources and platform for the betterment of marginalized communities.
+From 1989 to 2004, First UU hosted the Mostly Music Marathon to raise funds for AIDS Services of Austin and the David Powell Health Clinic, vital organizations serving those affected by HIV and AIDS.
+The festival was founded by congregants Danielle Martin and Ann McCutchan and was one of Austin's earliest recurring music festivals.
+It exemplified First UU's commitment to leveraging its resources for the betterment of marginalized communities.

 Ongoing Commitment to Intersectional Liberation

-Reflecting on First UU’s welcome for our LGBTQIA+ community, it is evident that this congregation's journey has been marked by milestones of inclusivity, activism, and unwavering commitment to social justice.
-From hosting national conferences and providing safe spaces for socialization to supporting artistic expression and advocating for legislative change, First UU's legacy in the LGBTQIA+ community of Austin is one of joy, solidarity, and progress.
-This ongoing commitment to social justice and inclusion serves as a beacon of hope and inspiration, highlighting the transformative power of community, compassion, and collective action in creating a more equitable and affirming world for all.
+From hosting national conferences and providing safe spaces for socialization to supporting artistic expression and advocating for legislative change, First UU's legacy in Austin’s LGBTQIA+ community is one of joy, solidarity, and progress.
+This ongoing commitment to social justice and inclusion grew out of the people, homes, and communal spaces where First UU originated, and extends well beyond the walls of its Grover Avenue buildings today—highlighting the transformative power of community, compassion, and collective action in creating a more equitable and affirming world for all.

 Funding for Preservation Austin’s LGBTQ+ Heritage Internship is provided by the City of Austin Planning Department, Historic Preservation Office.